swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ### Download and set up the dataset

-The same colleague that gave you the codebase told you that you can get the dataset from the company's NAS.
-This is where all data is stored and you can get a copy of it there.
+Your colleague informed you that you can obtain the dataset from the company's Network Attached Storage (NAS).
+This is the centralized location for all data and you can easily retrieve a copy from there.

-They told you that the data must be saved as `data/data.xml` in your working directory.
-Otherwise, the experiment cannot be run.
+They told you the dataset must be saved as `data/data.xml` in your working directory for the experiment to run correctly.

-_To simulate the download of the dataset from the NAS, you can download the dataset for this simple ML experiment from GitHub with the following commands._
+_As an alternative to accessing the NAS, you can download the dataset for this simple ML experiment from GitHub using these commands._

 ```sh
 # Download the archive containing the dataset